echeran/smile-of-murugan/webbook/chapter05.md

 actually mentioned, to stress the greatness and depth and intensity of the heroine's love.
-As far as the *karupporuḷ* or concrete representations of the physiographic regions are concerned, we have here no gods, but the term *nāṭan* for the lover; this is a specific term used for the chief of the mountain-tribe, so that this in itself provides the clue for the *tiṇai*; second, among the birds and beasts and insects, we have, implicitly, the bees, in the sphere of flora we have the *kuṟiňci* flower, and honey which stands for the bees, being the typical conventional apparatus of the "mountain-poetry".
-The uripporuḷ or the psychological essence is represented by the word *naṭpu* "love".
-According to some commentaries, the attributes *karunkōl* "black-stalked" and *perunten* "rich honey" belong to so-called iṟaicci or suggestion (or inference) in form of some additional material, as qualifier or adjunct to some basic concept: the *kuṟiňci* flowers with black stalks stand for the woman in love; the bees gathering honey from these flowers are supposed to stand for the man's action of gathering sweetness from the pleasure of the lover's union.
-As in the previous poem, the comparison is explicit, made overt by the use of the ablative plus -um: "big(ger) *than* earth, high(er) *than* sky" etc. What is compared is the intensity, the depth and greatness of the heroine's *naṭpu*, love.
+As far as the *karupporuḷ* or concrete representations of the physiographic regions are concerned, we have here no gods, but the term *nāṭaṉ* for the lover; this is a specific term used for the chief of the mountain-tribe, so that this in itself provides the clue for the *tiṇai*; second, among the birds and beasts and insects, we have, implicitly, the bees, in the sphere of flora we have the *kuṟiňci* flower, and honey which stands for the bees, being the typical conventional apparatus of the "mountain-poetry".
+The *uripporuḷ* or the psychological essence is represented by the word *naṭpu* "love".
+According to some commentaries, the attributes *karuṅkōl* "black-stalked" and *peruntēn* "rich honey" belong to so-called *iṟaicci* or suggestion (or inference) in form of some additional material, as qualifier or adjunct to some basic concept: the *kuṟiňci* flowers with black stalks stand for the woman in love; the bees gathering honey from these flowers are supposed to stand for the man's action of gathering sweetness from the pleasure of the lover's union.
+As in the previous poem, the comparison is explicit, made overt by the use of the ablative plus *-um*: "big(ger) *than* earth, high(er) *than* sky" etc. What is compared is the intensity, the depth and greatness of the heroine's *naṭpu*, love.

-Finally, a third poem, from the same *tokai*, collection, *Kuṟuntokai* 68, ascribed to Aḷḷur Nanmullai.
+Finally, a third poem, from the same *tokai*, collection, *Kuṟuntokai* 68, ascribed to Aḷḷūr Naṉmullai.
 I abstain this time from quoting the original.
 Here is Ramanujan's lovely translation:

 >|       The bare root of the bean is pink